MichelSc/playgroundsparql/README.md

     - present choice: use mm:elements and rely on type
     - possible alternative: remove mm:elements
       - TODO evaluate
+    - middle way: derive rdf:subPropertyOf mm:elements
+      - this make it transparent for the adpoter
   - recursivity
     - TODO: replicator for substeps